mazurowski-lab/Scoliosis_project/README.md

 Use the notebook [`inference_1_case.ipynb`](inference_1_case.ipynb) to perform inference on a single case.
 The results, including the main Cobb angle annotation, will be displayed step by step.

+# Model weights
+The model weights can be found through: [Model weights](https://drive.google.com/drive/folders/19puLf636VVACwDS2ZVTQRTJYJXtxG7Tl?usp=sharing), and you can put them under /work_dirs.

 # Comments
-We build out a detection algorithm mainly based on MMDetection.
+We built a detection algorithm mainly based on MMDetection.
 The details of MMDetection can be found [here](https://github.com/open-mmlab/mmdetection).
 If you find our repo helpful, please feel free to cite our work:
 ```
 @misc{li2024deeplearningautomatescobb,